-Ciprofloxacin Injection (in 5% Dextrose Injection) is indicated in adult patients for treatment of lower respiratory tract infections caused by Escherichia coli, Klebsiella pneumoniae, Enterobacter cloacae, Proteus mirabilis, Pseudomonas aeruginosa, Haemophilus influenzae, Haemophilus parainfluenzae, or Streptococcus pneumoniae.
-Ciprofloxacin (in 5% Dextrose Injection) is not a drug of first choice in the treatment of presumed or confirmed pneumonia secondary to Streptococcus pneumonia.
+Ciprofloxacin Injection (in 5% Dextrose Injection) is indicated in adult patients for the treatment of lower respiratory tract infections caused by Escherichia coli, Klebsiella pneumoniae, Enterobacter cloacae, Proteus mirabilis, Pseudomonas aeruginosa, Haemophilus influenzae, Haemophilus parainfluenzae, or Streptococcus pneumoniae.
+Ciprofloxacin (in 5% Dextrose Injection) is not a drug of first choice in treatment of presumed or confirmed pneumonia secondary to Streptococcus pneumonia.

 Ciprofloxacin Injection (in 5% Dextrose Injection) is indicated for the treatment of acute exacerbations of chronic bronchitis (AECB) caused by Moraxella catarrhalis.

 Because fluoroquinolones, including ciprofloxacin, have been associated with serious adverse reactions [see Warnings and Precautions (5.1 – 5.15)] and for some patients AECB is self-limiting, reserve ciprofloxacin (in 5% Dextrose Injection) for treatment of AECB in patients who have no alternative treatment options.